descostesn/chromglycomethods/figure1/D/README.md

 ## Data

-As explained in the description section, The online tool is rapidly evolving and new experiments submitted to [GEO](https://www.ncbi.nlm.nih.gov/geo/) are regularly added.
+As explained in the description section, The online tool is rapidly evolving and new experiments are regularly added [GEO](https://www.ncbi.nlm.nih.gov/geo/).
 We provide the results of the enrichment analysis in the folder [chipatlas_results](chipatlas_results/).

 If one whishes to obtain results with the updated database, the O-GlcNac peaks can be obtained at: